 Your grief feels like it’ll never end because you’re keeping it hidden, in the dark.
 You aren’t reaching out to you friends or family — and you aren’t reaching out to God.
 You’re holding your grief tight and close, like a dark little devil that can’t get out into the light.
 The more you pretend that you’re happy, the unhappier you’ll feel.

-Stop trying so hard to feel the “right” feelings
+Don’t try to feel the “right” feelings

 Happiness — and recovering from the grief of losing your husband — is not something you’ll attain by straining to get it.
 Happiness — and grief recovery — isn’t a prize you can train for, a goal you can reach for.
 Happiness is a byproduct of living a fulfilling, meaningful life.